 - Soak the tamarind in 1 cup water, squeeze out the pulp.
 Strain and pour into a deep pan.
 Repeat with ½ cup water two more times.

-- Heat the 1 tsp coconut oil and add the bitter melon to it.
+- Heat the 1 teaspoon coconut oil and add the bitter melon to it.
 Sauté till it softens a little.
 Add the turmeric powder, salt and the tamarind water and bring to a boil.
 Cook over medium heat till the bitter melon are cooked and soft.

 - Meanwhile, roast the coconut along with the red chillies, pearl onions and coriander seeds over low-medium heat till the coconut becomes light brown in color throughout.
 Keep stirring, as you don’t want part of the coconut burnt and part of it not toasted at all.